-Stude nt Name: Grade:
+Student Name: Grade:

-/Guardian:
+Parent t/Guardian: Phone #:

-Please 1 wish to have your child excused and the class or
+Please l grade in list the curricular objective(s) from which you which each is taught.
+An example is provi ou wish to have your child excused and the class or ided for you to follow.

 Objective Class / Grade

 Ex.
 To understand the consequences of responsible and irresponsible sexual behavior.
 Health Education / 6

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

-wish my incur no child to be excused from class when these of program goals, objectives, and materials and jectives are taught.
-I understand my child will an alternative assignment that relates to the class ents in the class.
+wish my incur no y child to be excused from class when these ent program goals, objectives, and materials and objectives are taught.
+I understand my child will ste an alternative assignment that relates to the class udents in the class.

-Signed: (Parent or Guardian) Date:
+Signed: Date:

-(School Administrator)
+(Parent or Guardian) Date:

-d 1/12/12 Reviewed
+Signed: (School Administrator) Date: